geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-ingest-export.md

 ##Prerequistes

-If you haven't already [read through this post](http://www.geomesa.org/geomesa-quickstart/) and gone through the initial setup of GeoMesa-Tools, please finish that tutorial first and return back to this page.
+If you haven't already gone through the [GeoMesa Deployment Tutorial](/geomesa-deployment/), read through the [Quickstart](http://www.geomesa.org/geomesa-quickstart/), and gone through the initial setup of GeoMesa-Tools, please finish those tutorials first and return back to this page.

 ## Getting Data